buildwithgrove/docs/docs/guides/navigating-the-portal/app-error-logs.md

 # Application Error Logs

-In-depth error tracking is essential for the smooth operation of your applications.
-Grove's error logs provide detailed information about each incident, helping you pinpoint and address issues efficiently.
+Effective error management is pivotal for maintaining the reliability and performance of your applications.
+Grove's error logs equip you with detailed insights into each issue, streamlining the process of identification and resolution.

----

 ## Understanding Error Logs

-Error logs in Grove offer a comprehensive view of issues encountered during application operation.
-Each log entry includes:
+Grove's error logs serve as a diagnostic tool, offering a granular look at operational issues within your application.
+Here's what each entry reveals:

-- **Timestamp**: The exact date and time when the error was recorded.
+- **Timestamp**: Records the exact moment an error occurred, providing a precise timeline.
-- **Method**: The RPC method that triggered the error.
+- **Method**: Identifies the RPC method involved when the error was triggered.
-- **Chain ID**: The identifier for the blockchain on which the error occurred.
+- **Chain ID**: Specifies the blockchain network on which the error took place.
-- **Error Type**: The classification of the error.
+- **Error Type**: Categorizes the nature of the error for easier analysis.
-- **Error Name**: A descriptive name assigned to the error.
+- **Error Name**: Gives a descriptive label to the error for quick reference.

----

 ## Expanded Error Details

-Clicking on an error message within the logs opens an expanded view, providing additional context and details:

-- **Date**: The date of the error event.
+For deeper investigation, clicking on an error log entry expands to reveal more context:

-- **Time**: The specific time when the error was logged.
+- **Date and Time**: Confirm the date and the specific time the error was logged.
-- **Application ID**: The unique identifier for the application involved.
+- **Application ID**: Displays the unique identifier of the implicated application.
-- **Chain ID**: Confirmation of the blockchain network where the error took place.
+- **Chain ID**: Reiterates the specific blockchain network involved.
-- **Supported Method**: The particular blockchain method that was in use.
+- **Supported Method**: Highlights the blockchain method being executed at the time of error.
-- **Error Type**: A broader category of the error for classification purposes.
-- **Error Name**: The specific name given to the error for identification.
+- **Error Type and Name**: Offer a detailed classification and identification of the error.
-- **Error Message**: A detailed message explaining the error.
+- **Error Message**: Provides a comprehensive explanation of the error.

----

 ## Accessing Expanded Error Information

-To review expanded details of an error:
+To delve into the specifics of an error:

-1. Navigate to the 'Error Logs' tab on your application dashboard.
+1. Go to the 'Error Logs' tab within your application's dashboard.
-2. Click on any error entry to open the detailed view on the side page model.
+2. Select any error entry to view its expanded details in a sidebar or pop-up modal.

----

-## Tips for Error Analysis
+## Tips for Effective Error Analysis

-- **Regular Checks**: Frequently examine your error logs to prevent minor issues from escalating.
+- **Regular Checks**: Routinely review your error logs to catch and address issues before they escalate.
-- **Detail Orientation**: Use the expanded details to gain full understanding of each error.
+- **Detail Orientation**: Leverage the detailed information provided in each log to understand the full scope of errors.
-- **Proactive Correction**: Address errors by using the detailed information provided to prevent future occurrences.

----

-By utilizing the detailed error logs provided by Grove, developers can ensure their applications run as intended and rapidly resolve any issues that arise.
+- **Proactive Correction**: Utilize the insights gained from error logs to implement fixes, preventing recurrence and enhancing application stability.